Melody Rowell is a writer and RADIO producer living in KANSAS CITY.

 Her downtime is dedicated to attending games at all 30 major league baseball parks, cross-stitching while bingeing on podcasts, and listening to live bluegrass music.

-Melody is available for production and writing projects in D.C. and remotely.
+Melody is available for production and writing projects in Kansas City and remotely.